sjbrown/misc_work/genesis/rules.md

 Subsequent Gigs will be chosen from the unlocked Gig cards.

-In the upper right corner, there are requirements for playing that Gig.
-These requirements are a number of "Crowd" the band must have, or a "Coin" cost to get access to the Gig.
+In the upper right corner of a Gig card, the requirements for playing are indicated.
+These requirements are a number of "Crowd" the band must have, or sometimes a cost to get access to the Gig.

 The Gig "Open Mic Night at Vishnu's" has a blank upper right corner, meaning there are no requirements.

 Every Gig card has a number underneath its title that says how many meeples are in the music venue.
 Take that many meeples and place them at the "Bar" area on the game board.

-Underneath the meeples, the number of songs you must play is written.
+Underneath the number of meeples, the number of songs you must play is written.

 Your goal will be to move meeples from the Bar area up to the Stage area, moving and grooving to the music.
 And you definitely don't want them outside